LiangZhang21/4061Projects/project1/README.md

 ## Compile
 	> make clean
 	> make
+	> make t0
+	> make t1 ... so on
+	use make to run the file you desire and it will produce the result in the output folder.

 ## Execution
 	// always call make clean and make before you start execution